 Bouygues Telecom, like all the other main telecommunications providers in France, operates a low-cost brand, called B&You.
 B&You offers contract-free mobile phone plans (sans engagement), online-based customer service, and combined offers with other Bouygues plans for Internet, a fixed phone line and/or television.

 (Pronunciation: "free") Free is the most recent major mobile provider in France, established in 2009 by the telecommunications company Iliad, and is growing rapidly.
-As of September 2015, Free has about 16% of the mobile phone market, with nearly 14 million mobile phone customers and 6.5 million broadband customers.
+As of March 2018, Free has about 18% of the mobile phone market, with nearly 14 million mobile phone customers and 6.5 million broadband customers.
 Free offers contract-free mobile phone plans, Internet plans, and multiple combined offers (Internet + fixed line + mobile phone, Internet + fixed line + television, Internet + fixed line + multimedia).
 Free is primarily online-based, but does now operate a few physical boutiques throughout France.

 Smaller Internet & Mobile Phone Providers in France

 (Pronunciation: "corh-rhi-oh-lees") Coriolis is a Mobile Virtual Network Operator (MVNO) founded in 1999.
 The company operates on Orange, SFR et Bouygues Telecom's networks.
 Coriolis offers mobile phone plans (with and without contracts, including plans that include phones) as well as Internet plans.
 Coriolis offers online-based customer service, and customer advantages for recommendating the company.
 Coriolis also offers special deals targeted to seniors and the hard of hearing.

 (Pronunciation: "sosh") Sosh is the low-cost brand for Orange, created in 2011.
 Sosh offers contract-free mobile phone plans, contract mobile phone plans, package offers (mobile phone + Internet, mobile phone + Internet + television), and customer rewards for referrals.
 Sosh also sells mobile phones.